seagullbird/BLEXT/README.md

 $ pyvenv venv
 ```

-This should add a `venv/` folder under your repo root.
+This should add a `venv/` folder under your repo root.  (**Notice: You can only name your virtual environment folder with 'venv' since this is declated in .gitignore.**)

 And:

 ```
 $ source venv/bin/activate